 Most students have a bachelor’s degree and about three years of health care experience before entering a PA program, according to the American Academy of Physician Assistants.

 PA programs are based on the medical model and are more disease-centered.
 In addition to classroom and laboratory instruction, PAs complete clinical rotations in areas such as primary care, surgery, pediatrics and emergency medicine.
 PAs practice in medicine in all settings, including primary, emergency and surgical subspecialties.

 The designation of PA-C, or physician assistant-certified, means the PA has been certified by the National Commission on Certification of Physician Assistants.
 Like NPs, many PAs pursue additional education to focus in a specific area.

 Most states, including California, require PAs to have an agreement with a specific physician in order to practice.

 So how do you know whether to see the doctor or a PA or NP?

-“When you are faced with the choice of seeing an NP or PA right away or waiting for a physician, it’s generally better to get in and be seen,” Stacy says.
+“When you are faced with the choice of seeing an NP or PA right away or waiting for a physician, it’s generally better to get in and be seen,” Coloma says.